differentialprivacy/differentialprivacy/_posts/2025-04-06-subsampling.md

 as required.
 (The inequalities \\\(\\frac{1}{1-p+pe^{-\\varepsilon}} \\le 1-p+pe^\\varepsilon\\\) and \\\(\\frac{e^{-\\varepsilon}}{1-p+pe^{-\\varepsilon}} \\le 1\\\) are left as exercises for the reader.)
 &#8718;

-[Theorem 1](#thm1) is tight.
-The algorithm that makes it tight is randomized response applied to the bit indicating whether or not your data is included in the subsample.
+[Theorem 1](#thm1) is exactly tight.
+That's because the proof really only has one inequality.
+In particular, it is tight when the algorithm is randomized response applied to the bit indicating whether or not your data is included in the subsample.

 ## Why is Privacy Amplification by Subsampling Useful?